 That’s really all the government said on the topic: Mandatory vaccination for all flights before the end of October.

-On October 1, Health Minister Patty Hajdu reconfirmed in a press conference that the end of October timeline still stood, but no details were provided.
+On October 1, then Health Minister Patty Hajdu reconfirmed in a press conference that the end of October timeline still stood, but no details were provided.

-And finally, on October 6, all the details about this measure were officially announced.
+On October 6, most details about this measure were officially announced, including the grace period.

 Want to get all the coronavirus updates for Canadian travelers?

 What would you like to know about Canada’s new vaccination requirement to fly?
 Tell us in the comments below.

 See the deals we spot: Cheap flights